dannypapish/Software-Engineering/README.md

 **M5 & M6** - Exercices that are mainly focused on scraping data from the web.
 Running these apps requires a few dependencies and installing third-party apps such as "selenium", "postman", "docker" and "chromedriver".
 If you wish to run it, both modules have a "README.md" files with detailed instructions.

-*M6 includes few additional HTML/JavaScript/CSS apps - "prototype" - an app where an image can be manipulated by pressing different keyboard keys.
+*M6 includes few additional HTML/JavaScript/CSS apps:

+- "prototype" - an app where an image can be manipulated by pressing different keyboard keys.
 It demonstrates how we can implement JavaScript to dynamically change the image's contrast, focus, zoom, color and more.
-To access it, navigate to the "prototype" folder and click on "index.html". "factory" where I demonstrate how data can be nicely organized in a table using JavaScript and CSS.
+To access it, navigate to the "prototype" folder and click on "index.html".
+- "factory" where I demonstrate how data can be nicely organized in a table using JavaScript and CSS.
 To access it navigate to factory/index.html.
-The last app is "builder" which demonstrates a way to create a profile page using mainly JavaScript functions and a HTML page as a template.
+-  "builder" which demonstrates a way to create a profile page using mainly JavaScript functions and a HTML page as a template.
 To access it navigate to builder/index.html.

 *All modules and subfolders have a seperate README.md files which include more detailed instructions and descriptions.
 In addition, the code includes detailed annotation.